Blast TV

-Blast TV is a Philippine over-the-top streaming media and free ad-supported streaming television service owned by TAP Digital Media Ventures Corporation.
+Blast TV (formerly TapGo) is a Philippine over-the-top streaming media and free ad-supported streaming television service owned by TAP Digital Media Ventures Corporation.
 The service offers in-house linear streaming channels, as well as video on demand content from NBCUniversal, Paramount Skydance, Sony Pictures Entertainment, MGM Television, Lionsgate, FilmRise, Voltage Pictures, Millennium Media, CJ ENM, Medialink and Muse Communication.
-In addition, Blast TV also houses Studio Universal and Paramount+.
+In addition, Blast TV also houses Studio Universal.

 The service is available to Converge and Globe broadband subscribers in the Philippines.

 History

 As TAP Go

 The service traced its origins in 2020 as TAP Go, a streaming service offering live channels from TAP DMV and live sporting events.
 TAP Go was suspending its operations in November 2020, but continues to stream live football on its sister site PremierFootball.ph.
 The service resumed in August 2021, coinciding with TAP DMV's coverage of Manny Pacquiao's recently concluded bout against Yordenis Ugas on its own cable channels.

 TAP Go was relaunched in October 2022 with additional live TV channels from third-party content providers like Warner Bros.
 Discovery Asia-Pacific, Paramount Global, Rock Entertainment Holdings, and ABS-CBN.
 In addition, TAP Go has also offers in-house FAST/linear channels through a partnership with Endeavor Streaming, namely: Laff, Crime TV, Comic U, and Game Show Central.